maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

+## Changes already implemented since the release of STACK 3.3

+* Change in the behaviour of the CASEqual answer test.
+Now we always assume `simp:false`.

 ## STACK custom reports

 Basic reports now work.